 “I chose to pursue the certificate over a degree because it’s laser focused on the issues that I really wanted to learn about,” he says.
 “I have been impressed with how the coursework and lectures strip away bias and taught me the science and business realities behind issues like climate change.
 It has been awesome to look at these issues from many different angles, not just those presented in the news.”

-Andrew admits that his job allows for more free time than many others do, but he still has had to hone his time management skills.
-“I have to regularly carve out distraction-free time to get my work done.
-In turn, it’s changed how I manage my time in all areas of my life,” he says.
-“I realize how important this will be for me after hockey, when I’m in the business world.”
+Andrew admits that his hockey career allowed for more free time than many others do.
+But he still had to hone his time management skills.
+“I had to regularly carve out distraction-free time to get my work done.
+In turn, it changed how I manage my time in all areas of my life,” he says.
+“I realized how important this would be for me after hockey, when I entered in the business world.”

 Andrew earned his certificate in May 2016—which he proudly shared in a recent tweet—and it’s already paying dividends.
 For instance, Andrew’s research for a course paper piqued his interest in composting technologies.
 Armed with new knowledge, he examined Full Cycle Bioplastics, a startup company that converts organic waste into a fully compostable plastic.
 He was impressed with the company and became an investor.
 “This technology turns garbage into something we can use,” he says, “turning a problem into a solution.”

-After the NHL, Andrew hopes to put his education to use by investing in additional entrepreneurial ventures focused on sustainability.
+Andrew is now putting his education to use by investing in additional entrepreneurial ventures focused on sustainability.
 He wants to stay connected to Boston, which he considers his second hometown, by bringing new composting technologies to the city.
-He will also continue to manage the NHL’s Carbon Neutral Challenge.
+He also continues to manage the NHL’s Carbon Neutral Challenge.

 I have to regularly carve out distraction-free time to get my work done.
 In turn, it’s changed how I manage my time in all areas of my life,” Andrew says.
 “I realize how important this will be for me after hockey, when I’m in the business world.”

 His primary focus, however, will be bringing Boston’s entrepreneurial spirit to his hometown of Edmonton.
-Andrew has begun working with Fifth Season Ventures, a seed and early-round venture capital firm that invests in environmentally conscious startups.
+Andrew works with Fifth Season Ventures, a seed and early-round venture capital firm that invests in environmentally conscious startups.
 “Edmonton is an open space,” he says, “an exciting opportunity for business development.”
-In addition, he hopes to work with state, province, and municipality leadership to promote corporate sustainability.
+In addition, he works with state, province, and municipality leadership to promote corporate sustainability.

 “While there is some trepidation in leaving hockey, I am also very excited,” he says.
 “It’s much like a graduation.
 My classes have helped prepare me for the real world.
 My only regret is that I didn’t start earlier!
 I’m excited to find out what’s next for me.”